michaelborck-books/ai-as-a-teaching-partner/booklet/appendix-a-prompt-library.md

 - Share effective prompts with colleagues
 - Refine based on student feedback

-The goal isn't to find the "perfect" prompt—it's to build a collection of reliable tools that make your teaching more effective and your students' learning more engaging.
+The goal isn't to find the "perfect" prompt,it's to build a collection of reliable tools that make your teaching more effective and your students' learning more engaging.

 **Good luck, and happy prompting!**